skx/marionette/README.md

    }
 ```

-In addition to the general arguments you can also specify dependencies via two magical keys:
+In addition to the general arguments passed to the available modules you can also specify dependencies via two magical keys:

 * `dependencies`
   * A list of any number of rules which must be executed before this.